These are the major Gwent roads that will be closed this week

 READ MORE:

-- M4 Eastbound, Junction 26-25: The stretch of M4 running eastbound between Junction 26 at Malpas and Junction 25 at Caerleon will be closed tonight.
-The road will be closed between 8pm and 6am to allow maintenance work to be carried out.
+- Watch: Mass brawl in Caerleon as pubs empty customers on to high street

-- M4 Westbound, Prince of Wales Bridge - Junction 23: Those of us returning from England this week will need to take the old Severn Crossing.
-Maintenance work is being carried out on the stretch of road westbound between the Prince of Wales Bridge and Junction 23 at Rogiet.
-As a result, the road will be closed between 9pm and 6am from tonight until Saturday morning.
+M4 Eastbound, junction 23 - Prince of Wales Bridge: Those of us travelling to England this week will need to take the old Severn Crossing.
+The stretch of motorway eastbound between junction 23 at Rogiet and the Prince of Wales Bridge will be closed for multiple nights for maintenance work.
+It will be closed overnight on Wednesday and Thursday, between 8pm and 6am each evening.

+M4 Eastbound, junction 24: The exit slip road at junction 24 at Coldra will face an overnight closure for emergency work.
+The exit on the eastbound carriageway will be closed between 10pm on Friday and 6am on Saturday.

-- M48 Eastbound, Junction 2-1: While people returning to Wales from England will need to use the old Severn Crossing this week, anyone going the other way will have no choice but to use the Prince of Wales Bridge.
-The old crossing will be closed eastbound between Junction 2 at Newhouse and Junction 1 at Aust.
-The closures will be in place from tonight until Saturday morning between 7pm and 6am.
+M48 Westbound: junctions 1 - 2: People returning to Wales from England will need to use the new Severn Crossing this week.
+Maintenance work will close the westbound carriageway of the M48 between junction 1 at Aust and junction 2 at Newhouse each night this week.
+The closures will run between 7pm and 6am from Monday to Friday.
+The westbound road will also be shut for the entire weekend until 10pm on Sunday.